 The Round-Leaf Privet is similar to the previous one, but the leaf is broader and almost circular, as can be seen from the name – ‘Rotundifolium’.
 The result is an exceptionally dense appearance, with little need for trimming.

 This variety is called ‘Silver Star’, and it has creamy-yellow margins to the leaves, making a bright, cheerful plant.

 Are Privet Hedges Invasive?

-The simple answer is that in some areas, with some species, yes.
+The simple answer is that in some areas, with some species, privets can be invasive.
 That doesn’t mean it is always wrong to grow privet.
 One of the problems is that the different species are hard to tell apart, and when surveys are done, the exact species is often not identified.
 Two species are probably responsible for most of the environmental problems – the European privet, and the Chinese privet.
 Both of these are today growing wild in large areas of many countries.
 That is why we at the Tree Center only offer the variegated form of Chinese privet, since it flowers less and is less vigorous.
 European privet is outdated, not very attractive, and we don’t sell it at all.
 The Japanese privet is widely seen as relatively safe to grow, and the California privet is acceptable as well.

 Privet spreads by seeds, so the simple answer to making sure your plants can’t spread into local natural areas is to trim them once the flowers fade.
 If no seeds are produced, then plants can’t become invasive.
 It’s simple.
 Since an annual trim is also good for the appearance of your bushes, you gain both ways.
 Smaller types like Japanese privet never get so big they are hard to trim, so that simple, once-a-year job is the perfect solution.